JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

 ---

-When writing native applications, often times we need to access certain functionality that is not included in the Kotlin standard library, such as for instance making HTTP calls, reading and writing from disk, etc.
+When writing native applications, oftentimes we need to access certain functionality that is not included in the Kotlin standard library, such as making HTTP calls, reading and writing from disk, etc.

 Kotlin/Native provides us with the ability to consume standard C libraries, opening up an entire ecosystem of functionality that exists for pretty much anything we could need.